Travel.State.Gov > International Travel > Learn About Your Destination > Gabon International Travel Information

 A passport with more than six months of validity remaining, a visa, and proof of vaccination against yellow fever are required for entry into Gabon.
 For additional immunization information, visit the CDC’s Health Information for Travelers to Gabon.

-There are a number of ways a visitor can obtain a visa to visit Gabon.
 The most reliable means of securing a visa for travel to Gabon is to apply prior to departure at the Embassy of the Gabonese Republic in Washington D.C. or the Consulate of the Gabonese Republic in New York.
 Please check their websites for visa requirements.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Gabon.